HereIsMuhammad/hybrid-cli-ai/README.md

 D:                    124G  2.2G  122G   2% /d
 ```

 > **Note:** Cloud mode (Groq's larger model) handles mixed-language and Roman Urdu prompts noticeably better than small local models.
-If you're using `--local` with a tiny model like `qwen2:0.5b`, stick closer to plain English for best results — bigger local models (e.g. `qwen2.5-coder:1.5b` or larger) handle multilingual prompts more reliably too.
+If you're using `--local` with a tiny model like `qwen2:0.5b`, stick closer to plain English for best results; bigger local models (e.g. `qwen2.5-coder:1.5b` or larger) handle multilingual prompts more reliably too.

 ## ⚙️ How It Works